Lightning causes disruption at Stansted

 "We are in the middle of the departure hall.
 Fortunately we have seats, but there are lots of people without."

-Rob Liddell, who was due to fly out on a family holiday to Rome for three days, said communication hadn't been great.
+Rob Liddell, who was due to fly out on a family holiday to Rome for three days, said communication had not been great.

 He found out his flight had been cancelled via a phone app, despite the departure board saying it had only been delayed.

-"We're standing in a queue of several 100 people waiting to attempt to re-book our flights," he said.
+Mr Liddell said that after "standing in a queue of several hundred people waiting to attempt to re-book our flights," Ryanair had "announced all flights are fully booked for next two days, so that's us heading home".

-"There is no information about why this has happened or what the prospect of getting another flight is."

-Mr Liddell said people were "pretty calm" and "resigned to the fact this has happened".
+He said people at the airport were "pretty calm" and "resigned to the fact this has happened".

 He added there were thousands of people in the departure lounge and "lots of young families in corridors".

+"Flights keep disappearing from the information boards, and there are very quiet announcements listing the flight numbers of all the cancelled flights," she added.

+"The lounge was thick with people a little while ago, but it seems to be thinning out a little bit now."

-Frustrated passengers have been venting social media.
+Frustrated passengers have been venting their thoughts on social media.

-Twitter user Tracey Mitchell said her niece and nephew's flight had been cancelled as a result, meaning they are "no longer going on their cruise".
+Twitter user Tracey Mitchell said her niece and nephew's flight had been cancelled, meaning they were "no longer going on their cruise".

+Ryanair would not comment on its bookings but a spokesman said "all affected customers are being contacted and advised of their options of a full refund, a free transfer on to the next available flight or a free transfer on to an alternative routing".

+He added: "We apologise to all customers affected by these disruptions, which are entirely beyond our control."